 His writings have appeared in more than 250 publications.
 He's interviewed Smashing Pumpkins, Red Hot Chili Peppers, Guns n' Roses, Pete Rose, and Dane Cook, and has covered U.S. President Barack Obama.

-Tanamor currently lives and works in the Portland, Oregon area.
+Tanamor currently lives and works in Illinois.